 Crucially, from those we’ve spoken to across the industry, it’s clear that driving change is being hamstrung by the pursuit of perfect information in Scope 3 carbon reporting.

-‘What gets measured gets done’ is certainly true but companies need to act based on estimates, rather than falling into the data trap.
-Otherwise, they risk delaying action and the sustainability challenges of today become much larger problems in the future.
+"What gets measured gets done" is certainly true, but companies need to act based on estimates, rather than falling into the data trap.
+Otherwise, they risk delaying action, and the sustainability challenges of today become much larger problems in the future.

 Invest in talent

 Those companies who invest in training and development programs to build the sustainability expertise of employees, particularly those in procurement and supply chain roles, see sustainability integrated into the decision-making process.
-Hiring leaders with experience of and a passion for sustainability achieves the same result and sees a company’s sustainability journey mature faster.
+Hiring leaders with experience in and passion for sustainability achieves the same result and sees a company’s sustainability journey mature faster.

-What’s more, an organisation's approach to sustainability will be a key differentiator in attracting and retaining talent.
-It can no longer be seen as a nice to have, it must be a core value of the business.
+What’s more, an organization's approach to sustainability will be a key differentiator in attracting and retaining talent.
+It can no longer be seen as a nice to have; it must be a core value of the business.
 Much of this is down to employee engagement, which will be seen across all industries and functions.
 The sense of common purpose, driving towards a common good, is at the heart of employee engagement and is a key enabler in driving change.